SketchAssist: A Practical Assistant for Semantic Edits and Precise Local Redrawing: Introduction

 \textbf{Line-Guided Region Redrawing} — For edits that are \emph{not easily expressible in text} alone, the user additionally provides a binary mask and guidance lines.
 These guidance strokes (or reference line art) encode explicit spatial and structural cues such as contours and proportions, enabling precise synthesis that remains coherent with the surrounding (out-of-mask) line art and overall style.

-Although existing image editing and inpainting models have the potential to perform the tasks described above, they still fall short in meeting the specific requirements of sketch editing, with challenges in both data and model aspects.
-From a data perspective, most current editing datasets are derived from real images and do not generalize well to the sparse, line-based nature of sketches due to their structural difference from photorealistic content.
-Models trained on such datasets are ill-suited for sketch-focused creative assistance.
-Existing sketch datasets rarely provide controllable paired sketches for editing, i.e., depictions of the same subject under different states, where only specific attributes or regions are changed.
-Such data are crucial for supervising both instruction-guided edits and region-guided redrawing.
-However, constructing them is non-trivial: existing strategies for synthesizing editing pairs cannot reliably produce high-quality sketch editing data.
-This gap motivates our controllable data generation pipeline described below.
+Although existing image editing and inpainting models have the potential to perform the tasks described above, they still fall short in meeting the specific requirements of sketch editing, particularly in jointly handling semantic and structural guidance, with challenges in both data and model aspects.
+From a data perspective, most current editing datasets are derived from real images and do not generalize well to the sparse, line-based nature of sketches.
+More importantly, existing sketch datasets rarely provide controllable paired samples that depict the same subject under different states with precise attribute changes.
+This is particularly true for complex, multi-attribute modifications, where simple synthetic strategies fail to maintain structural alignment across sequential edits.
+This gap motivates our controllable data generation pipeline.

 From a model perspective, instruction-based editing typically influences the entire image, whereas localized redrawing demands precise control over targeted regions.
-Bridging these two modes within a unified framework—while maintaining style fidelity across diverse artistic styles—remains an open challenge.
-Addressing this gap is a core design goal of our proposed approach.
+Bridging these two modes within a unified framework—while maintaining style fidelity across diverse artistic styles—remains an open challenge, as the model must balance high-level semantic instructions with low-level structural constraints.